afry/energy-trading-simulator/README.md

 It has been developed for a research project funded by Energimyndigheten, focusing on a planned development by Tornet Bostadsproduktion AB, at Jonstaka in Varberg, Sweden.

-To work on this code, install the dependencies necessary:
+To work on this code, ensure you are running **python 3.9**, and install the dependencies necessary:

         pip install -r requirements.txt
         pip install -r requirements-dev.txt